octobercms/docs/help-unit-testing.md

 #### Changing database engine for plugins tests

 By default October CMS uses SQLite stored in memory for the plugin testing environment.
-If you want to override the default behavior set the `useConfigForTesting` config to `true` in your `/config/database.php` file.
-When the `APP_ENV` is `testing` and the `useConfigForTesting` is `true` database parameters will be taken from `/config/database.php`.

 You can override the `/config/database.php` file by creating `/config/testing/database.php`.
 In this case variables from the latter file will be taken.

 <a name="system-testing"></a>
-## System testing
+## System Testing

 To perform unit testing on the core October files, you should download a development copy using Composer or cloning the Git repository.
 This will ensure you have the `tests/` directory necessary to run unit tests.